SDK & Integration

 Logging Events

 Use logEvents() to record what your agent is doing during a run.
-Events create the timeline that operators and approvers see in the dashboard.
+Events build the timeline that operators and approvers see in the dashboard.

 log-events.ts